Bhargavi-Uthayakumar/Bhar/README.md

-# 👋 Hi there, I'm Bhargavi Uthayakumar!
+# 👋 Hi there, This is Bhargavi Uthayakumar!

 ### 🚀 Embedded Systems | 🧠 Edge AI | 🎯 Real-Time Systems